sist-cs120/acoustic-lan/src/project_3/part_2.md

 Figure 3 Frame Structure

 ### Tips
 - If you use different programming languages to implement the Athernet transceiver and the NAT table, the network packets between them can be shared through a temporary file.

 ### Device
-- NODE1: transmits messages in 'INPUT.txt' to NODE3
+- NODE1: Sender, Athernet interface IP: 192.168.1.2
-- NODE2: NAT
+- NODE2: Gateway, Athernet interface IP: 192.168.1.1
-- NODE3: displays IP, ports and payload of the received UDP packets.

-The IP of the Athernet interface of NODE1 is 192.168.1.2, the default gateway is 192.168.1.1 The IP of the Athernet interface of NODE2 is 192.168.1.1
+- NODE3: Receiver

-### Checkpoint
+### Checkpoint 1
+- Report your NAT table to TA.
+- TA provides a text file `input.txt`
+    - Contains 30 lines of messages.

-The TA provides a TXT file 'INPUT.txt' which contains 30 lines.
-Each line is a message.
-The length of a message is less than 40 bytes (40 characters).
-A sample 'INPUT.txt' with two messages is provided.
+    - The length of a message is less than 40 bytes.

-CK1(2 points).
+    - A sample `input.txt` with two messages is provided.
+- Initiate NODE3 to wait for incoming UDP packets.
+- Initiate NODE2 to ready Network Address Translation.
+- NODE1 sends IP packets to NODE2 via its Athernet interface.
+- NODE2 extracts the UDP packet (IP payload) and sends it to NODE3 via the WiFi interface.
+- NODE3 receives the UDP packet and prints it out.
+- **The transmission must be correctly finished within 30 seconds.**

+### Checkpoint 2
 - Redo the experiment with NODE1 as the receiver and NODE3 as the sender.
-- **The transmission must be correctly finished within 30 seconds.**